De Montfort University

 Student Reviews

-Below you can see course specific reviews for 22 graduates of English Language with TESOL BA (Hons) at De Montfort University for each of the survey questions in comparison to the average for all UK degree courses in English Language.
+Below you can see course specific reviews of 30 graduates of English Language with TESOL BA (Hons) and other courses in English Language at De Montfort University for each of the survey questions in comparison to the average for all UK degree courses in English Language.

 Overall student satisfaction